-Organizations should also include active shooter, aggressive client, and code word scenarios in their training program.
+Organizations should also include active shooter, aggressive client, and codeword scenarios in their training program.
 Conduct regular training to equip your workers with the knowledge they need to stay safe.

 Even if you and your workers take the necessary precautions, unexpected dangers can still arise.
-For this reason, you need to clearly establish the valid reasons to seek safety.
+For this reason, you need to clearly establish valid reasons to seek safety.

-When to Flee from Danger
+When to Flee From Danger

 Social workers typically enter the profession because they feel a deep sense of service to help those in need.
 They’re often so dedicated to getting the job done that they’re in denial about potential danger.
 While certain professions are more inherently dangerous, no employee should ever be asked to engage in work with obvious risks to their safety.